rbisdorff/Digraph3/docSphinx/tutorial.rst

    >>> total_size(g)
     108662777
    >>> total_size(g1)
-    212679272
+    113564067
    >>> total_size(g.relation)/total_size(g)
     0.34
    >>> total_size(g.gamma)/total_size(g)
     0.45

-About 103MB for *g* and 202MB for *g1*.
-The standard *Decimal* valued :py:class:`~outrankingDigraphs.BipolarOutrankingDigraph` instance *g1* thus nearly doubles the memory occupation of the corresponding :py:class:`~cIntegerOutrankingDigraphs.IntegerBipolarOutrankingDigraph` *g* instance (see Line 3 and 5 above).
+About 109MB for *g* and 114MB for *g1*.
+The standard *Decimal* valued :py:class:`~outrankingDigraphs.BipolarOutrankingDigraph` instance *g1* thus adds nearly 10% to the memory occupation of the corresponding :py:class:`~cIntegerOutrankingDigraphs.IntegerBipolarOutrankingDigraph` *g* instance (see Line 3 and 5 above).
 3/4 of this memory occupation is due to the *g.relation* (34%) and the *g.gamma* (45%) dictionaries.
 And these ratios quadratically grow with the digraph order.
 To limit the object sizes for really big outranking digraphs, we need to abandon the complete implementation of adjacency tables and gamma functions.

 The sparse outranking digraph implementation
 ````````````````````````````````````````````